benoittouron/katacoda-scenarios/http-mock/finish.md

 # You rock !

-In the next scenario, we will learn the Rock Test syntax.
+Let's go to the next scenario !

+Happy Rock'in !